skx/simple.vm/README.md

     :test
     :label
-    goto  label       # Jump to the given label jmpnz label       # Jump to label if Zero-Flag is not set jmpz  label       # Jump to label if Zero-Flag is set
+    goto  0x44ff      # Jump to the given address goto  label       # Jump to the given label jmpnz label       # Jump to label if Zero-Flag is not set jmpz  label       # Jump to label if Zero-Flag is set